FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/alexander_the_soul_of_the_creator_savage.md

           - tag: "Adds"
         notes:
           - note: "Expect 1 'The General's Might' and 1 'The General's Time' to spawn - Time will place an AoE that buffs Might - DPS Time down first and keep Might out of the AoE."
+          - note: "Both of these spawns have heavy tankbusters - healers watch your tanks' health."
   - phase: 03
     attacks:
       - attack: "Chronofoil"